Schoenrock to retire at season’s end

 MEMPHIS – The upcoming 2022 season will be the last for Tigers baseball coach Daron Schoenrock.

-Entering his 18th season in the dugout for the Tigers, Schoenrock announcing Tuesday that he is retiring at season’s end.
+Entering his 18th season in the dugout for the Tigers, Schoenrock announced Tuesday that he is retiring at season’s end.

 Taking over the U of M program back in 2005, Schoenrock has won 437 games which included eight 30-win seasons.
 He was also named the 2013 Conference USA Coach of the Year.